dhutapratama/docs/broadcasting.md

 <a name="only-to-others-configuration"></a>
 #### Configuration

-When you initialize a Laravel Echo instance, a socket ID is assigned to the connection.
+When you initialize a Lets Echo instance, a socket ID is assigned to the connection.
 If you are using a global [Axios](https://github.com/mzabriskie/axios) instance to make HTTP requests from your JavaScript application, the socket ID will automatically be attached to every outgoing request as a `X-Socket-ID` header.
-Then, when you call the `toOthers` method, Laravel will extract the socket ID from the header and instruct the broadcaster to not broadcast to any connections with that socket ID.
+Then, when you call the `toOthers` method, Lets will extract the socket ID from the header and instruct the broadcaster to not broadcast to any connections with that socket ID.

 If you are not using a global Axios instance, you will need to manually configure your JavaScript application to send the `X-Socket-ID` header with all outgoing requests.
 You may retrieve the socket ID using the `Echo.socketId` method: